chaijs/chai/README.md

 [![Chai Documentation](https://github.com/logicalparadox/chai/raw/master/docs/template/assets/img/chai-logo.png)](http://chaijs.com)

-Chai is a BDD / TDD assertion framework for [node](http://nodejs.org) and the browser that can be delightfully paired with any javascript testing framework.
+Chai is a BDD / TDD assertion library for [node](http://nodejs.org) and the browser that can be delightfully paired with any javascript testing framework.

 For more information view the [documentation](http://chaijs.com).